alecthw/mmdb_china_ip_list/README_en.md

 ![Daily Build](https://github.com/alecthw/mmdb_china_ip_list/workflows/Daily%20Build/badge.svg)  ![Release Build](https://github.com/alecthw/mmdb_china_ip_list/workflows/Release%20Build/badge.svg)

-Overlap the Chinese IP list published by `china_ip_list` and `chunzhen CN` into the official community edition database of `MaxMind`.
+Overlap the Chinese IP list published by  `china_ip_list`, `chunzhen CN` and `Clang.CN` into the official community edition database of `MaxMind`.

 This is also an example of generating MaxMind Database!

 It's suitable for using in network offloading tools and compatible with MaxMind DB client!
 It is more friendly to Chinese IP matching and distribution.

-Automatically pull new MaxMind, china_ip_list and Chunzhen CN databases every week, and release a new Release version.
+Automatically pull new MaxMind, china_ip_list, Chunzhen CN and Clang.cn database every week, and release a new Release version.

 ## Fixed download connection

+- Both Release and Daily switch to build with the golang version of the mmdb writer
+- The full version is based on loading the official `GeoLite2-Country.mmdb`, overwriting `china_ip_list`, `chunzhen CN` and `Clang.CN`, not built from scratch
+- The Lite version is built from zero, written directly to `china_ip_list`, `chunzhen CN` and `Clang.CN`, and only iso_code and geoname_id are written to reduce the size.

 | 文件 | release分支 (Daily) | CDN (Daily) | 阿里云 (Release) |
 | ------ | ------ | ------ | ------ |